tripl3a/hatespeech/README.md

 # preprocessing!

-based on the [NLP Competition] (https: //becominghuman. ai/my-solution-to-achieve-top-1-in-a-novel-data-science-nlp-competition-db8db2ee356a) link suggested by Arndt.
+based on the [NLP Competition](https: //becominghuman. ai/my-solution-to-achieve-top-1-in-a-novel-data-science-nlp-competition-db8db2ee356a) link suggested by Arndt.

 ## General Idea